Guide to buying and selling real estate in Mexico

 Purchasing or selling property in any overseas location requires a extensive amount of research, planning and preparation, and Mexico is no exception.
 You will also need to hook up with the right professionals who can guide you through to a successful property transfer in Mexico.

-This guide will give you a comprehensive overview of the key facts and considerations you need to take into account on the journey as you buy and sell your property in Mexico…
+This guide gives you a comprehensive overview of the key facts and considerations you need to take into account on the journey as you buy and sell your property in Mexico.

 Mexican Law: Property Ownership

 Fractional Property Ownership

 The Role of the Notary Public in Mexico

 Building regulations and standards

 Estate Agents and other ways of getting to market